Device Independent Quantum Key Distribution with realistic single-photon source implementations: Results

-In Fig.~\ref{Fig:Key:Rounds}, we show the dependence of the key rate (in bits per second) as a function of the distance for different experimental parameter when using a quantum dot single-photon source that generates photons with a rate of $\nu = 75$ MHz.
-We have followed Ref.~\cite{tan_improved_2020} in order to perform the finite size analysis, and we have imposed our protocol to be $10^{-2}$-sound and $10^{-6}$-complete (see Ref.~\cite{tan_improved_2020} for definition).
+In Fig.~\ref{Fig:Key:Rounds}, we show the dependence of the key rate (in bits per second) as a function of the distance for different experimental parameters when using a quantum dot single-photon source that generates photons with a rate of $\nu = 75$ MHz.
+We have followed Ref.~\cite{tan_improved_2020} in order to perform the finite size analysis, and we have imposed our protocol to be $10^{-6}$-sound and $10^{-3}$-complete, with the soundness and completeness parameters respectively representing the probability of generating an insecure key and the probability of aborting the protocol (see Ref.~\cite{tan_improved_2020} for definition).
 In particular, with the blue solid curves we consider an ideal scenario where $\eta_l = 1.0$, $V_{\text{HOM}} = 1.00$ and $g^{(2)} = 0.00$.
-On the other hand, the red dashed curves present a more realistic scenario where $\eta_l = 0.957$, $V_{\text{HOM}} = 0.975$ and $g^{(2)} = 0.01$.
+On the other hand, the red dashed curves present a more realistic scenario with $V_{\text{HOM}} = 0.975$ and $g^{(2)} = 0.01$, achievable by current technologies \cite{Tomm:2021vq,Uppueabc8268}, and a local efficiency of $\eta_l = 0.957$ estimated from the results from Figs. \ref{Fig:Key:and:Vis} and \ref{Fig:Key:and:g2} in order to show a positive key rate.
 Each of the curves shown in the figure correspond to a different number of protocol rounds $n$ used by Alice and Bob for generating the key (see legends).
 Here, $\tau = n/\nu$ corresponds to the time it takes a single-photon source that generates photons with rate $\nu = 75$ MHz to perform $n$ rounds of the protocol.
-For both kind of curves (blue solid and red dashed), we observe that the bigger $n$ is, the higher the key rate.
+For both kinds of curves (blue solid and red dashed), we observe that the larger $n$ is, the higher the key rate.
 Furthermore, in both cases we find that for $n\leq 10^{7}$ it is not possible to extract a key, according to the soundness and completeness requirements that we use.
 An increase in the number of rounds leads to larger values of key rate, up to a maximum value that corresponds to the asymptotic regime which we represent with the cases where $n=10^{12}$ (shown with the darkest solid and dashed curves).
 Running this number of rounds takes on the order of $\tau\sim10^4$ seconds when using a source that generates photons with a rate of $\nu=75$ MHz.
 However, we observe that with $\tau\sim 1$ s, Alice and Bob could obtain key rates comparable to those found in the asymptotic regime.